⚠️

 • Evaluate integration patterns with modern .NET frameworks

-This article focuses on .NET 9+ implementations with C# 12+ language features.
-Performance benchmarks are conducted on x64 platforms using RyuJIT compilation.
+This article focuses on .NET 8+ implementations with C# 12+ language features.
 While the concepts are broadly applicable, specific implementation details are tailored to the Microsoft .NET ecosystem.

 2. Problem Analysis